DIY OUTDOOR FUN FURNITURE REDO

 Day 3 & 4 went a lot better.
 The key to this project was to take plenty of time and not get in a hurry.
 The hardest part was knowing when to stop!
 More dots could have been added but sometimes less is more.
 I can always go back and add more.

-Day 5 & 6 was cleanup day.
-I did have over spray and smear spots.
-I used a disassembled cardboard box and the edge of the stencil to shield the dots from over spraying the dark grey base coat.
+Day 5 & 6 was the cleanup day.
+I did have over-spray and smear spots.
+I used a disassembled cardboard box and the edge of the stencil to shield the dots from over-spraying the dark grey base coat.
 That was pretty tricky.

 Rust-oleum Paint cans on the finished wrought iron redone with polkadots table